MsgLosers/hydrusrv-1/README.md

 When necessary, this section will be expanded with upgrade guides to new major versions.

+#### Upgrading from 7.x to 8.x

+Upgrading from `7.x` to `8.x` can be done via
+`git pull && yarn && yarn migrate` and requires no further manual changes.

+If you are using hydrusrvue, you need to upgrade it to `5.x` to maintain compatibility with hydrusrv `8.x`.

 #### Upgrading from 6.x to 7.x